Anatomy of the cheek

 How long will the results last?

-Immediately after the treatment session, the cheek area will appear plump and sculpted.
-These results can last for about six to nine months; however, since the filler gel is completely biodegradable, it will gradually disintegrate into the neighboring tissues.
-The exact residence time is greatly affected by the physiology (e.g. age, skin condition, lifestyle) of patients, the volume of filler injected, and the administration technique.
+Immediately, upon completing the treatment session, the cheek area will be visibly plump and sculpted.
+These results have been shown to last from six to nine months; however, since this specific filler gel is completely biodegradable, it will gradually disintegrate, spreading out into the neighboring tissues.
+The exact time the effects hold is greatly affected by the individual physiology (e.g. age, skin condition, lifestyle) of each patient, the volume of filler being injected, alongside the administration technique.

 Are the effects reversible?